JP Getty Jnr Charitable Trust

 Do you respond to all applications?

-Yes, we respond to all applications successfully submitted using our online form.
+We respond to all applications that fall within our guidelines and that are successfully submitted using our online form.
 When you send us your online application, you will automatically receive an email confirming that we have received your application.
-We then aim to tell you within 6 weeks whether we can take your application forward to the next stage.
+We aim to tell you within 12 weeks whether we can take your application forward to the next stage.
+We will not respond to applications from individuals, or for work outside the UK.
+We will not respond to applications made by post or email.

 Do you visit every project?